lbsa71/ollama-batch-cluster/README.md

 ## Running a batch job

-Now that we have our servers running, prompts prepared and a configuration, it's time to process the prompts across the cluster of hosts and GPUs.
+Now that we have our servers running, prompts prepared and a configuration file, it's time to process the prompts across the cluster of hosts and GPUs.
 To do that we'll use the provided [*ollama-batch-process.py*](https://github.com/robert-mcdermott/ollama-batch-cluster/blob/main/response-printer.py).
 But first we'll need to install the required dependencies, the *ollama* and *toml* modules:

 ```bash
 pip install ollama toml